zoolu-org/zutil/README.md

 Collection of some free java utilities.

 Some of these utilities like [Flags](https://github.com/zoolu-org/zutil/blob/main/src/org/zoolu/util/Flags.java) or [Bytes](https://github.com/zoolu-org/zutil/blob/main/src/org/zoolu/util/Bytes.java) are just single-class implementations that don't require any other dependencies.
 Hence you can simply copy and include them into your projects.
 Other tools like [json](https://github.com/zoolu-org/zutil/tree/main/src/org/zoolu/util/json) or [net](https://github.com/zoolu-org/zutil/tree/main/src/org/zoolu/net) are formed by a set of few classes collected within a package.
-However also in this case there are no dependencies on other exteranl classes.
+However also in this case there are no dependencies on other external projects or packages.

 Here is a brief list of the main included utilities:
 * [Flags](https://github.com/zoolu-org/zutil/blob/main/src/org/zoolu/util/Flags.java) - a simple tool for managing command line options;